-Photini does not directly gather any information from its users, but the online services it can use (maps, Flickr, Facebook, and Google Photos) may do so.
+Photini does not directly gather any information from its users, but the online services it can use (maps and uploaders) may do so.
 You should read these services’ privacy policies before using them.

 Photini stores user preferences in a text file on the user’s computer.

-OAuth access tokens for Flickr, Facebook, and Google Photos are securely stored on the user’s computer using Python keyring.
+OAuth access tokens for the uploader tabs are securely stored on the user’s computer using Python keyring.

 Permission is granted to copy, distribute and/or modify the Photini documentation under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation; with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
 A copy of the license is included in the documentation section entitled “GNU Free Documentation License”.

 Comments or questions?
 Please subscribe to the Photini mailing list https://groups.google.com/forum/#!forum/photini and let us know.